httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 For example, navigating with a link allows a request to be routed to a different server without the overhead of a redirection, thereby supporting deployment across machines well.

-It also becomes possible to "mix and match" different applications on the same server and offers a natural mechanism for extensibility, versioning, and capability management since the document containing the links can also contain information about their targets.
+By using links, it also becomes possible to "mix and match" different applications on the same server.
+The use of links also offers a natural mechanism for extensibility, versioning, and capability management because the document containing the links can also contain information about their targets.

-Using links also offers a form of cache invalidation that's seen on the Web; when a resource's state changes, the application can change its link to it so that a fresh copy is always fetched.
+Using links also offers a form of cache invalidation that's seen on the Web; when a resource's state changes, the application can change the affected links so that a fresh copy is always fetched.

 ## Rich Functionality